Table of Contents

 • Accessories: Veils, scarves, shawls, etc. made of crepe fabric are available in every country.
 This fabric goes well with almost any clothes.

-Here are some key benefits and drawbacks of luxury crepe fabric.
+Here are some key benefits and drawbacks of luxury crepe.

 Advantages

-• Versatile fabric can be used in many different ways
+• Versatile fabric can be used in many different ways, formal attire or special wear.

 • Good for both bold and conservative clothing